astralfrontier/chaosfrontier-org-wiki/compleat-villain/masks-heroes/spitfire.md

 Of course, his big brother's smart.
 That's why Vic built a replacement jet pack out of scrap he'd collected, and left it where he'd taken the original pack.
 As long as Andy doesn't try to fly, he'll never know!

 ## Who, outside of the team, knows about your dual identity?
 Doctor Zap, the discoverer of the Z-Factor, and inventor of the jet pack and Z-Gun.
-When Vic jetted up to the Zappelin, the floating former base of the Rocket Rangers, the good Doctor was still there.
+When Vic flew out to the Zappelin, the former base of the Rocket Rangers, the good Doctor was still there.

 He taught Vic how the Z-Gun can absorb energy, which is fed into the jet pack to generate thrust.
 Vic still isn't sure why the Doctor hasn't told anyone.
 Or maybe he has?
 Either way, he's been supportive.